Harald-U/docker-101/workshop/lab6.md

 When you issue a `docker-compose up` the .env is automatically read and the placeholders in the docker-compose.yaml are replaced with the values of variables in .env.

-There are more possibilities with environement variables and .env files in the [Docker documentation](https://docs.docker.com/compose/environment-variables/set-environment-variables/).
+There are more possibilities with environment variables and .env files in the [Docker documentation](https://docs.docker.com/compose/environment-variables/set-environment-variables/).

 ----
 **Congratulations!** This concludes the workshop!
 You may want to have a look at the last topic: